|

 Starter instruments

 Some of the better starter instruments are made by Yamaha.
-The following are recommended for consideration:
+The following are recommended:

 Intermediate instruments